marcopoloye/dont-forget/README.md

-# Introduction
+## About

-Don't Forget is a checklist style app designed to help forgetful travelers remember what to pack based on weather data.
+Don't Forget is a checklist style app designed to help forgetful travelers remember what to pack.
+Simply search for a destination and the app will suggest a list of items depending on the weather at your destination!

 ## Features
 - Simple and intuitive UI